Regardt-van-der-Riet/APDS_FINAL/README.md

    - On Linux: Run `sudo systemctl status mongod`

 3. If MongoDB is not running, start it:
-   - On Windows: MongoDB usually starts automatically as a service
+   - On Windows: MongoDB usually starts automatically as a service.
+If not, search for "Services" in the Start menu, find "MongoDB", right-click it, and select "Start"
    - On macOS: Run `brew services start mongodb-community`
    - On Linux: Run `sudo systemctl start mongod`

+4. Verify MongoDB is accepting connections:
+   - Open a command prompt or terminal
+   - Type `mongosh` (or `mongo` on older versions) and press Enter
+   - If you see a MongoDB shell prompt, MongoDB is running correctly
+   - Type `exit` to close the MongoDB shell

-#### Creating an Admin User (Optional)
+#### Creating an Admin User (REQUIRED)

-The application includes a script to create an administrative user account.
+The application includes an automated script that creates an administrative user account with pre-configured credentials.
+You MUST run this script to create an admin account that can access the admin dashboard.

-1. Navigate to the backend directory if not already there:
+1. Ensure you are in the backend directory.
+If you are in the root project directory, navigate to backend:
    ```
    cd backend
    ```